zzalscv2/athena-atlas/PhysicsAnalysis/AnalysisCommon/TruthClassification/README.md

 ### Prompt muons

-An muon is classified as prompt (**IFF class 4**), if its truth-type is corresponding to an isolated muon (`== 6`), and it originates from a prompt source (e.g. W/Z, top, Higgs).
+A muon is classified as prompt (**IFF class 4**), if its truth-type is corresponding to an isolated muon (`== 6`), and it originates from a prompt source (e.g. W/Z, top, Higgs).
 More information can be found in the muon CP recommendations [here](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/MuonTruthRun2).
 As for electrons, muons from prompt quarkonuim decays are considered as prompt.

 ### Charge-flip electrons